 What are STDs?

 Sexually Transmitted Diseases (STDs) are passed from one person to another during sexual activity.
 STDs can be serious, painful and may have long-term, even life-threatening, effects, especially if left undetected and untreated.
-Bacterial STDs, like gonorrhea, chlamydia and syphilis, are easily treated and cured with antibiotics.
-Genital herpes, genital warts, hepatitis C and HIV are viral infections that cannot be cured, but the symptoms can be treated and managed.
+Bacterial STDs, like gonorrhea, chlamydia and syphilis, can be treated and cured with antibiotics.
+Genital herpes, genital warts, and HIV are viral infections that cannot be cured, but the symptoms can be treated and managed.
 Sometimes you can have an STD with no signs or symptoms.
 Other times, the symptoms spontaneously go away, but you still have the infection.